zephyrol/JumperBall/README.md

 JUMPER BALL GAME

-This project was started in October, there is not a beautiful visual rendering for now, but the core (physics,maps) is currently under development.
+This project was started in October 2019, there is no a beautiful visual rendering for now.

-INSTALL:
+The core of the project (physics,maps) is currently under development.

+INSTALLATION:

--You need to install glfw3 :
+-You need to install glfw3 library:

 sudo apt-get install libglfw3-dev libglfw3